angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 However, parts of the `FieldTree` can be passed to child components via property binding.
 From the perspective of our `IdentityForm`, we receive the model from the parent component via an `input()`.

-While we're at it, we also define a method `maybeUpdateSalutationAndPronoun()` that resets the salutation and pronoun fields when the user changes the gender from `diverse` to `male` or `female`.
+While we're at it, we also define a method `updateSalutationAndPronoun()` that resets the salutation and pronoun fields when the user changes the gender field.
+We set an empty value for the fields and call `reset()` which resets the `touched` and `dirty` state.
 Finally, we import the `Field` directive for binding the fields to our form elements in the template and our `FormError` component to be able to display validation errors.

 ```typescript